-- (i) references to "KKR," "we," "us," "our" and "our partnership" refer to KKR & Co.
+(i) references to "KKR," "we," "us," "our" and "our partnership" refer to KKR & Co.
 L.P. and its consolidated subsidiaries.
 Prior to KKR & Co.
-L.P. becoming listed on the New York Stock Exchange ("NYSE") on July 15, 2010, KKR Group Holdings L.P. consolidated the financial results of the KKR Group Partnerships and their consolidated subsidiaries. - (ii) references to "our Managing Partner" are to KKR Management LLC, which acts as our general partner; - (iii) references to the "KKR Group Partnerships" are to KKR Management Holdings L.P. and KKR Fund Holdings L.P., collectively, which became holding companies for the KKR business on October 1, 2009; and - (iv) references to "KKR Group Partnership Units" are to the limited partnership units of the KKR Group Partnerships.
+L.P. becoming listed on the New York Stock Exchange ("NYSE") on July 15, 2010, KKR Group Holdings L.P. ("Group Holdings") consolidated the financial results of the KKR Group Partnerships and their consolidated subsidiaries.

+(ii) references to "our Managing Partner" are to KKR Management LLC, which acts as our general partner;

+(iii) references to the "KKR Group Partnerships" are to KKR Management Holdings L.P. and KKR Fund Holdings L.P., which became holding companies for the KKR business on October 1, 2009; and

+(iv) references to "KKR Group Partnership Units" are to the limited partnership units of the KKR Group Partnerships.

 Unless otherwise indicated, references to equity interests in KKR's business, or to percentage interests in KKR's business, reflect the aggregate equity of the KKR Group Partnerships and are net of amounts that have been allocated to our principals in respect of the carried interest from KKR's business as part of our "carry pool" and certain minority interests.
-References to our "principals" are to our senior employees and non-employee operating consultants who hold interests in KKR's business through KKR Holdings L.P., which we refer to as "KKR Holdings."
+References to our "principals" are to our senior employees and non-employee operating consultants who hold interests in KKR's business through KKR Holdings L.P., which we refer to as "KKR Holdings" and references to our "senior principals" are to principals who also hold interests in our Managing Partner entitling them to vote for the election of its directors.

-In this prospectus, the term "assets under management," or "AUM", represents the assets from which KKR is entitled to receive fees or a carried interest and general partner capital.
-We believe this measure is useful to investors as it provides additional insight into KKR's capital raising activities and the overall activity in its investment funds and vehicles.
-KKR calculates the amount of AUM as of any date as the sum of: (i) the fair value of the investments of KKR's investment funds plus uncalled capital commitments from these funds; (ii) the fair value of investments in KKR's co-investment vehicles; (iii) the net asset value of certain of KKR's fixed income products; (iv) the value of outstanding structured finance vehicles and (v) the fair value of other assets managed by KKR.
-KKR's definition of AUM is not based on the definitions of AUM that may be set forth in agreements governing the investment funds, vehicles or accounts that it manages and is not calculated pursuant to any regulatory definitions.
-You should note that our calculation of AUM may differ from the calculation of other investment managers and, as a result, our measurements of AUM may not be comparable to similar measures presented by other investment managers.

-This prospectus is part of a registration statement that we filed with the Securities and Exchange Commission, or the SEC, using a "shelf" registration process.
-Under the shelf registration process, we may sell from time to time up to an aggregate of 1,500,000 common units representing limited partner interests.
+In this prospectus, the terms "assets under management" or "AUM" represent the assets from which we are entitled to receive fees or a carried interest and general partner capital.
+We calculate the amount of AUM as of any date as the sum of:

+(i) the fair value of the investments of our investment funds plus uncalled capital commitments from these funds;

+(ii) the fair value of investments in our co-investment vehicles;

+- (iii) the net asset value of certain of our fixed income products; - (iv) the value of outstanding structured finance vehicles; and - (v) the fair value of other assets managed by KKR.

+You should note that our calculation of AUM may differ from the calculation of other investment managers and, as a result, our measurement of AUM may not be comparable to similar measures presented by other investment managers.
+Our definition of AUM is not based on any definition of AUM that is set forth in the agreements governing the investment funds, vehicles or accounts that we manage or calculated pursuant to any regulatory requirements.